patrickjohncyh/ibm-waldo/6-Miscellaneous/Future Work.md

 The external physical components of WALDO could also stand to be improved.
-Improvements include sewing the electronic hardware onto the cotton of the device to improve robustness against rough handling, including a zip to allow easy access to WALDO’s interior devices, sewing holes into WALDO’s exterior to allow for convenient access to ports, and adding a physical on-off switch or a shutter for the camera for privacy.
+Improvements include sewing the electronic hardware onto the cotton of the device to improve robustness against rough handling, including a zip to allow easy access to WALDO’s interior devices, sewing holes into WALDO’s exterior to allow for convenient access to ports, and adding a physical on-off switch or a camera shutter for privacy.

 <Br>